Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If you haven't created the payment forms already in your frontend, follow the official Adyen [Web Components integration guide](https://docs.adyen.com/checkout/components-web#step-2-add-components).

-A `client key` is a client-side key that is used to validate Adyen's JavaScript component library.
-It is required to render a Component.

-In order to get a `client key`, follow the official [Adyen documentation](https://docs.adyen.com/development-resources/client-side-authentication#get-your-client-key).
+To be able to render an Adyen web component, a valid `clientKey` is needed.
+In order to get a `clientKey`, follow the official [Adyen documentation](https://docs.adyen.com/development-resources/client-side-authentication#get-your-client-key).

 ## Step 4: Make a payment